 “Is it true that…Father died running from battle, an arrow in his back?”
 I asked.
-The Alanyans had rejoiced that day, finally relieved of a thorn in their side, though a worse one grew in its place.
+The Alanyans had rejoiced that day, relieved of a thorn in their side, though a worse one grew in its place.

-He clasped my cheeks and studied me, as if he were as surprised by my appearance as I was of his.
+He clasped my cheeks and studied me, as if he were as surprised by my appearance as I was by his.
 “Alanyan and Jotrid lies.
 Father fell honorably in battle.
 It’s true, the arrows were in his back, but he was feigning retreat and luring the enemy into a trap.
-Since then, Mother hasn’t left her yurt, or her bed, and I’m told her soul will have gone by the time I returned.
+Since then, Mother hasn’t left her yurt, or her bed, and I’m told her soul will have gone by the time I return.
 As for baby Betil…I wish there were more to it, but he got sick and returned to Lat.”

 “Beloved sister, I think you know well the crimes your captors have committed upon your tribe, upon the Sylgiz.”

 “But Shah Tamaz assured me he hasn’t been raiding Sylgiz land.”

 Laughter bubbled from the men and women in the room, who still passed around that tree-branch pipe.
 That’s when I recognized the one laughing loudest: Gokberk, a cruel cousin who’d once stomped on a puppy’s neck for fun.
 Now he had a scar down his cheek, which created an ugly gap in his beard, and he was missing an ear, too.

 Cihan said, “We are no longer sheep to be milked and sheared and slaughtered, like when our father was khagan.”